“Teaching children to read is a fundamental moral obligation of the society.”

 https://gregashman.wordpress.com/2018/08/04/phonics-advocates-have-something-to-sell/

-Phonics advocates have something to sell
+Phonics advocates have something to sell.
+Greg Ashman.

 Teacher Training and Phonics: